liberland/Constitution/Liberland-constitution.md

   * **§V.5(1)** The remuneration of the Judges as provided for in the Annual Budget shall not be lowered without the express and informed consent of the Secretariat of the Judiciary of the Free Republic of Liberland.
  * **§V.5(2)** No Judge of any Court of the Free Republic of Liberland shall be arrested for any period whatsoever unless pursuant to the Supreme Warrant or under exigent circumstances where there is a threat to others or where vital evidence may be destroyed; in such case the Chief Justice of the Supreme Court shall be immediately notified about the detainment and shall have the power to order immediate release of the detained Judge.
  * **§V.5(3)** The Supreme Warrant shall be issued by the Secretariat of the Judiciary of the Free Republic of Liberland as signed by the Chief Justice of the Supreme Court or at least three Justices of the Supreme Court upon the request of the Office of the Public Prosecutor supported by clear and convincing evidence of the alleged offence.
-* **§V.6.** All Judges, other than the Justices of the Supreme Court, shall be appointed by the Chief Justice of the Supreme Court upon the recommendation of the the Judicial Appointment Commission.
-  * **§V.6(1)** The Judicial Appointment Commission shall be composed of the four Justices of the Supreme Court as well as three other members appointed by the Chief Justice of the Supreme Court.
-  * **§V.6(2)** The Judicial Appointment Commission shall make decisions with a simple majority vote.
-  * **§V.6(3)** The Judicial Appointment Commission shall have the power to inquire into alleged misconduct of all Judges of all Courts in the Free Republic of Liberland.
-  * **§V.6(4)** The Judicial Appointment Commission shall have the power to recommend the removal of any Judge, other than the Justices of the Supreme Court, from the office upon a proven case of gross misconduct or intentional procurement of the miscarriage of justice.
-  * **§V.6(5)** The removal of a Judge from the office shall be executed by the Chief Justice of the Supreme Court or at least three Justices of the Supreme Court.
-* **§V.7.** The Courts of the Free Republic of Liberland shall consist of the Civil Court, Criminal Court and the Supreme Court.
-* **§V.8.** The Supreme Court shall comprise the Chief Justice and four other Justices of the Supreme Court, and shall be presided over by the Chief Justice of the Supreme Court.
-  * **§V.8(1)** The Supreme Court shall reach its decisions with a simple majority.
-  * **§V.8(2)** The Chief Justice and other Justices of the Supreme Court shall be appointed by the Chancellor for life.
-  * **§V.8(3)** The Chief Justice of the Supreme Court or any Justice of the Supreme Court shall only be removable from their position by the Citizens with a majority of two-thirds vote in a referendum called by 10% of the overall number of Citizens registered with the Electoral Register at the time of the last General Election.
-  * **§V.8(4)** The Supreme Court shall have jurisdiction to issue statements which clarify the law of the Free Republic of Liberland upon the request submitted by the Chief Attorney of the Republic; such statements shall be binding upon lower Courts in all future proceedings where applicable.
-  * **§V.8(5)** The Supreme Court may hear appeals from the Civil Court and the Criminal Court on the point of law and/or severity of sentence; such verdicts shall be binding upon lower Courts on the point of law in all future proceedings where applicable.
-  * **§V.8(6)** The Supreme Court shall review the prima facie constitutionality of every Bill passed by the Assembly and no Bill shall become the law of the Free Republic of Liberland unless the Supreme Court, unanimously, declares the Bill to be constitutional.
-  * **§V.8(7)** The Supreme Court shall retain the power to strike down any provision of any Act passed by the Assembly as unconstitutional at any criminal or civil proceedings notwithstanding the declaration of constitutionality; such provision shall cease to be in force immediately after the verdict.
-  * **§V.8(8)** The Supreme Court shall review the constitutionality of all international treaties the Cabinet intends to sign; no international treaty shall be signed unless the Supreme Court, unanimously, declares the treaty to be constitutional.
-  * **§V.8(9)** The Supreme Court shall have jurisdiction to judge the validity of all elections and referendums held in the Free Republic of Liberland.
-* **§V.9.** All civil disputes shall be adjudicated in the Civil Court by a panel of three Judges reaching a decision with a simple majority.
-  * **§V.9(1)** The Civil Court shall have jurisdiction to adjudicate all administrative disputes between Citizens and Residents of the Free Republic of Liberland and any body of the Public Administration.
-  * **§V.9(2)** The Civil Court shall retain the inherent jurisdiction to hear disputes related to the well-being of Minors and Persons lacking mental capacity.
-  * **§V.9(3)** The jurisdiction of the Civil Court shall not be ousted by any contract unless fair arbitration proceedings are envisaged in case of dispute; contracts shall be allowed to require parties to attempt mediation before the jurisdiction of the Court becomes exercisable.
-* **§V.10.** The criminal offences in the Free Republic of Liberland shall be prosecuted by the Office of the Public Prosecutor of the Free Republic of Liberland, headed by the Chief Public Prosecutor.
-  * **§V.10(1)** The Chief Public Prosecutor shall be appointed by the Chancellor for a term not exceeding six years.
-  * **§V.10(2)** The Chief Public Prosecutor shall be removable from the office by the Citizens with a majority of two-thirds vote in a referendum called by 10% of the overall number of Citizens registered with the Electoral Register at the time of the last General Election.
-  * **§V.10(3)** Prosecutions shall be brought on behalf of the Citizens or with the express and informed consent of the victim where appropriate.
-  * **§V.10(4)** The right to a private prosecution shall be guaranteed where no public prosecution is instituted within one year since the complaint was made.
-  * **§V.10(5)** The victim of an alleged criminal offence shall have the right to be notified about the schedule of the judicial proceedings; to address the Criminal Court before the sentence is determined; and to be advised of release from custody or escape of the accused offender.
-* **§V.11.** The criminal offences shall be tried in the Criminal Court before a Judge with a panel of Jury to give a verdict of ‘Guilty’ or ‘Not guilty'.
-  * **§V.11(1)** The Jury shall be composed of twelve impartial Citizens;
-  * **§V.11(2)** The Jury shall determine the facts and render the verdict according to the law under advice of the Judge;
-  * **§V.11(3)** The Jury shall deliberate in camera and shall not be required to give reasons for the verdict;
-  * **§V.11(4)** The Jury shall not be reprimanded for their verdict;
-  * **§V.11(5)** The Jury shall retain the unequivocal right to acquit and shall be informed of this right; the acquittal shall be final;
-  * **§V.11(6)** The Jury shall convict only with the unanimous vote of all twelve Jurors;
-  * **§V.11(7)** Every defendant who has been convicted by the Jury shall be sentenced by the Judge as prescribed by law;
-  * **§V.11(8)** The Jury shall render the verdict free from any form of coercion; should the independence of the Jury be required, the Judge may order sequestration of the Jurors;
-  * **§V.11(9)** Without prejudice to the powers of arrest of the Law Enforcement as enumerated in this Constitution, no Person shall be punished with imprisonment unless convicted in the Criminal Court by the Jury.
-* **§V.12.** No special tribunals shall be instituted, nor any Courts which are not recognised by this Constitution; no Person shall be threatened with or subjected to penalties other than those provided by the law.
+* **§V.6.** All Judges, other than the Justices of the Supreme Court, shall be appointed by the Chief Justice of the Supreme Court upon the recommendation of the Judicial Appointment Commission.
+  * **§V.6(1)** The Judicial Appointment Commission shall be composed of the four Justices of the Supreme Court and three other members appointed by the Chief Justice of the Supreme Court.
+  * **§V.6(2)** The Judicial Appointment Commission shall reach its decisions with a simple majority.
+  * **§V.6(3)** The Judicial Appointment Commission shall recommend to the Chief Justice of the Supreme Court only excellent and experienced lawyers for the judgeship.
+  * **§V.6(4)** Should the office of the Chief Justice of the Supreme Court become vacant, the Judicial Appointment Commission shall recommend to the Chancellor one of the Justices of the Supreme Court to be appointed the new Chief Justice.
+  * **§V.6(5)** Should the office of any of the Justices of the Supreme Court become vacant, the Judicial Appointment Commission shall recommend to the Chancellor an experienced Judge of impeccable reputation for the replacement.
+* **§V.7.** The Judicial Appointment Commission shall have the power to inquire into alleged misconduct of all Judges of all Courts in the Free Republic of Liberland other than the Chief Justice and other Justices of the Supreme Court.
+  * **§V.7(1)** The Judicial Appointment Commission shall have the power to subpoena Judges of the Free Republic of Liberland and Agents of the Public Administration to hear testimonies given under oath.
+  * **§V.7(2)** The Judicial Appointment Commission may recommend the removal of any Judge from the office upon a proven case of gross misconduct or intentional procurement of the miscarriage of justice.
+  * **§V.7(3)** The removal of a Judge from the office shall be executed by the Chief Justice of the Supreme Court or three Justices of the Supreme Court acting together.
+  * **§V.7(4)** Should the Judicial Appointment Commission found evidence of any criminal conduct, it shall be passed to the Office of the Chief Public Prosecution; testimonies given in breach of oath shall be prosecuted in a regular manner in the Criminal Court.
+* **§V.8.** The Courts of the Free Republic of Liberland shall consist of the Civil Court, Criminal Court and the Supreme Court.
+* **§V.9.** The Supreme Court shall comprise the Chief Justice and four other Justices of the Supreme Court.
+  * **§V.9(1)** The Supreme Court shall be presided over by the Chief Justice of the Supreme Court and it shall reach its decisions with a simple majority.
+  * **§V.9(2)** The Chief Justice and other Justices of the Supreme Court shall be appointed by the Chancellor for life.
+  * **§V.9(3)** The Chief Justice or any Justice of the Supreme Court shall only be removable from their position by the Citizens with a majority of two-thirds vote in a referendum called by 10% of the overall number of Citizens registered with the Electoral Register at the time of the last General Election.
+* **§V.10.** The Supreme Court may hear appeals from the Civil Court and the Criminal Court on the point of law or severity of sentence.
+  * **§V.10(1)** The Supreme Court shall issue statements which clarify the law of the Free Republic of Liberland upon the request submitted by the Chief Attorney of the Republic;
+  * **§V.10(2)** The Supreme Court shall review the prima facie constitutionality of every Bill passed by the Assembly and no Bill shall become the law of the Free Republic of Liberland unless the Supreme Court, unanimously, declares the Bill to be constitutional.
+  * **§V.10(3)** The Supreme Court shall retain the power to strike down any provision of any Act passed by the Assembly as unconstitutional at any criminal or civil proceedings notwithstanding the declaration of constitutionality; such provision shall cease to be in force immediately after the verdict.
+  * **§V.10(4)** The Supreme Court shall review the constitutionality of all international treaties the Cabinet intends to sign; no international treaty shall be signed unless the Supreme Court, unanimously, declares the treaty to be constitutional.
+  * **§V.10(5)** The Supreme Court shall have jurisdiction to judge the validity of all elections and referendums held in the Free Republic of Liberland.
+  * **§V.10(6)** All verdicts and statements of the Supreme Court shall be binding upon the Public Administration, public and the Civil and Criminal Court on the point of law in all future proceedings where applicable.
+* **§V.11.** All civil disputes shall be adjudicated in the Civil Court by a panel of three Judges reaching a decision with a simple majority.
+  * **§V.11(1)** The Civil Court shall have jurisdiction to adjudicate all administrative disputes between Citizens and Residents of the Free Republic of Liberland and any body of the Public Administration.
+  * **§V.11(2)** The Civil Court shall retain the inherent jurisdiction to hear disputes related to the well-being of Minors and Persons lacking mental capacity.
+  * **§V.11(3)** The jurisdiction of the Civil Court shall not be ousted by any contract unless fair arbitration proceedings are envisaged in case of dispute; contracts shall be allowed to require parties to attempt mediation before the jurisdiction of the Court becomes exercisable.
+* **§V.12.** The Victim(s) of a criminal offence shall have the inherent right to institute the Private Prosecution of the accused.
+  * **§V.12(1)** The Private Prosecution may be instituted by the Victim(s) in person or by Proxy on its behalf.
+  * **§V.12(2)** Both the Victim(s) or the Proxy shall not enjoy the privileges of the Law Enforcement by virtue of pursuing prosecution.
+  * **§V.12(3)** The Victim(s) may expressly waive the right to institute the Private Prosecution.
+  * **§V.12(4)** The Victim(s) shall be deemed to have waived the right to institute the Private Prosecution should it not be brought within three months since an alleged offence took place.
+* **§V.13.** The Public Prosecution of alleged offenders shall be instituted by the Office of the Public Prosecutor.
+  * **§V.13(1)** The Office of the Public Prosecutor shall retain the right to institute the Public Prosecution should the Victim(s) waive, either expressly or impliedly, the right to the Private Prosecution and give its informed and express consent.
+  * **§V.13(2)** Should a criminal offence leave no Victim(s) capable of instituting the Private Prosecution, the Office of the Public Prosecutor shall have the inherent right to institute the Public Prosecution on behalf of the state of the Free Republic of Liberland.
+  * **§V.13(3)** Should the right to the Private Prosecution be waived and evidence be sufficient, the Office of the Public Prosecutor shall be under obligation to institute the Public Prosecution.
+  * **§V.13(4)** Should the Public Prosecution be instituted, the Victim(s) shall have the right:
+   * **§V.13(4)(a)** to be notified about the schedule of the judicial proceedings;
+   * **§V.13(4)(b)** to address the Criminal Court before the sentence is determined;
+   * **§V.13(4)(c)** to be advised of release from custody or escape of the accused offender.
+* **§V.14.** All criminal offences shall be tried in the Criminal Court before a Judge with a panel of Jury to give a verdict of ‘Guilty’ or ‘Not guilty'.
+  * **§V.14(1)** The Jury shall be composed of twelve impartial Citizens drawn randomly from the Electoral Register.
+  * **§V.14(2)** The Jury shall determine the facts and render the verdict according to the law under advice of the Judge.
+  * **§V.14(3)** The Jury shall deliberate in camera and shall not be required to disclose reasons behind the verdict or be reprimanded for it.
+  * **§V.14(4)** The Jury shall retain the unequivocal right to acquit and shall be informed of this right; such acquittal shall be final.
+  * **§V.14(5)** The Jury shall convict only with the unanimous vote of all twelve Jurors.
+  * **§V.14(6)** Every defendant who has been convicted by the Jury shall be sentenced by the Judge as prescribed by law.
+  * **§V.14(7)** The Jury shall render the verdict free from any form of coercion; should the independence of the Jury be required, the Judge may order sequestration of the Jurors.
+  * **§V.14(8)** Without prejudice to the powers of arrest of the Law Enforcement as enumerated in this Constitution, no Person shall be punished with imprisonment unless convicted in the Criminal Court by the Jury.
+* **§V.15.** No special tribunals shall be instituted, nor any Courts which are not recognised by this Constitution; no Person shall be threatened with or subjected to penalties other than those provided by the law.